 In January of 2017, all the hopes and dreams I once had for my life suddenly vanished with the untimely drowning of my first true love, my then 31 year old husband.
 In an instant, I found myself shocked, shaking, and soaking wet on the shore of a small lake, as I held my seven small, crying, now fatherless children in my arms.

 Suddenly, God thrust my children and me into a new life we never could have imagined; one that felt like a mere heap of ashes, a still remnant of what once was.
-In some ways, the old me died that day.
-In the wake of such tragedy, a new me is being created by God as He carries me through difficult fires of necessary refinement.
+I have often felt like the old me died that day.
+In the wake of such tragedy, a new me has been created by God as He has carried me through difficult fires of necessary refinement.

-The darkness of my sorrow has often felt like a torturous nightmare.
-Even so, God has given me a passion to journal about the realities of my weak, raw, and often messy looking grief.
-He is teaching me many light-filled lessons in the shadows of my unexpected loss, the greatest of which is this; He is faithful, even when I am not.
+The darkness of my journey once often felt like a torturous nightmare.
+From the start, God gave me a passion to journal about the realities of my weak, raw, and often messy looking grief.
+He has taught (and continues to teach) me many light-filled lessons in the shadows of this loss, the greatest of which is this - He is faithful.

 Be the first to hear about new blog posts.